 wolves can be found.
 A whole host of bird species also reside here.
 You may see

 herons, owls, hummingbirds, or woodpeckers.
 Help keep the forest habitat in

 pristine condition by bringing clean up bags and picking up after your pooch.

 Not only does the park have excellent hiking trails, it

 also has plenty of other furrific amenities.
 Picnic facilities are located near

 Lake Itasca.
+Be sure to bring water to share with your pup.
 You’ll also find more than enough campsites.
 Whether you are

 traveling in an RV, sleeping in a tent, or up for backpacking, you’ll find the